hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 No resources found in openshift-cnv namespace.
 ~~~

-As we've not set any additional configuration at this stage, it's perfectly normal to have 'no resources found' in the output above.
+As we've not set any additional configuration at this stage, it's expected to see the '*No resources found in openshift-cnv namespace*' in the output above.
 We are going to build this in a later lab!

 ### Viewing the OpenShift Virtualization Dashboard

 When OpenShift Virtualization is deployed it adds additional components to OpenShift's web-console so you can interact with objects and custom resources defined by OpenShift Virtualization, including `VirtualMachine` types.
-If you select the `Console` button at the top of this pane you should see the web-console displayed.
+Select the `Console` button to go back to the OpenShift web-console.
 You can now navigate to "**Workloads**" --> "**Virtualization**" on the left-hand side panel and you should see the new component for OpenShift Virtualization.
 Of course there aren't any Virtual Machines running yet.

 <img src="img/ocpvirt-dashboard.png"/>